First Question: What do I want?

-Make sure all your pages on your website is mobile responsive.
-When you have multiple menu items ensure the breaking point to burger menu is activated when menu items runs over to the next line.
+Make sure all the pages on your website are mobile-responsive.
+When you have multiple menu items ensure the breaking point to the burger menu is activated when menu items run over to the next line.

 Don’t overwhelm your users with too much content on one page or too many images that are distractive from the content you want them to read.

-Ensure that you implement all the elements that is important before you start with advertising.
+Ensure that you implement all the elements that are important before you start with advertising.